MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

 ![Azure portal - ExpressRoute circuit properties showing status is now provisioned](../media/provisioned.png)

-Watch this demonstration of how to create and provision an ExpressRoute circuit: [Azure ExpressRoute - How to create an ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-create-an-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

 Congratulations!
 You have created an ExpressRoute circuit and located the Service key, which you would need to complete the provisioning of the circuit.